Chelsea – Attractions

 Barn Sanctuary

-Rescues and rehabilitates abused and neglected farmed animals while providing a safe haven where they can recover and thrive.
-Tours (with advance registration) include meeting the animals and learning more about their backgrounds.
-Field trips, group tours, and public tours are offered May–Oct.
-Private tours held year-round. jenny@barnsanctuary.org, barnsanctuary.org V
+Rescues and rehabilitates abused and neglected farmed animals.
+Field trips, group tours, and public tours are offered with advance registration May–Oct.
+Private tours held year-round. [email protected], barnsanctuary.org

 Chelsea Clock Tower